Texas Longhorns 2025 regular season NCAAF schedule: TV channel, livestream & where to watch the games | Goal.com US

 No cable or satellite TV subscription is needed.
 Start watching with a free trial.

 Absolutely!
-You can catch every Texas Longhorns showdown on Fox, SEC Network, and ABC through DIRECTV's MySports package, which sets you back $69.99 a month after a 5-day free trial.
+You can catch every LSU Tigers showdown on Fox, SEC Network, and ABC through DIRECTV's MySports package, which sets you back $69.99 a month after a 5-day free trial.
 DIRECTV—formerly known as AT&T TV—recently gave its streaming service a fresh new identity but still packs a punch when it comes to live sports.

 Subscribers get access to 91 channels, including an impressive roster of sports networks like ESPN, ESPN2, ESPNU, CBS Sports Network, FS1, Fox Sports 2, SEC Network, Big Ten Network, ACC Network, NFL Network, NBA TV, NHL Network, MLB Network, Golf Channel, Tennis Channel, TBS, TNT, truTV, and USA Network.